Dr. Mitchell Brown, Toronto Plastic Surgery

 If a person with breast implants notices any of these changes or symptoms, the appropriate action is to contact their surgeon for a follow-up visit.
 There are some very simple investigations that can be done to determine whether or not a person has BIA- ALCL.
 When detected early, it is very treatable.

-It is important for you to know that both Dr. Somogyi and I have collectively been involved with the use of breast implants for over thirty years.
-We have followed our patients carefully and have published our experience on the safe use of breast implants and breast implant outcomes.
-We both attend medical conferences regularly and often participate as educators at these events.
-We want you to know that we stay up to date on the latest literature surrounding breast implants and breast implant safety.
+It is important for you to know that I have been involved with the use of breast implants for over thirty years.
+I have followed our patients carefully and have published our experience on the safe use of breast implants and breast implant outcomes.
+I attend medical conferences regularly and often participate as an educator at these events.
+I want you to know that I stay up to date on the latest literature surrounding breast implants and breast implant safety.

-In addition, it has always been our practice to encourage patients with any breast implant to return for regular follow up at least every 2-3 years.
-This is important so that we may inform you about new information or changes regarding breast implant technology and safety.
+In addition, it has always been my practice to encourage patients with any breast implant to return for regular follow up at least every 2-3 years.
+This is important so that I may inform you about new information or changes regarding breast implant technology and safety.
 Occasional assessment is recommended.

-As new information becomes available regarding BIA-ALCL and breast implant safety, we will do our best to keep you informed.
+As new information becomes available regarding BIA-ALCL and breast implant safety, I will do my best to keep you informed.
 If you have any questions regarding breast implant surgery at Toronto Plastic Surgery, please feel free to contact us directly.